Grant Writing Services FAQs

 How do you find the grants for my organization?

 I utilize Instrumentl, a grant-seeking tool that offers grant tracking, research, reporting, funder profiles, and grant calendar development.
-My goal is to help you find the best fit for your organization and help you build rapport and develop relationships with potential funders.
+My goal is to help you find the best fit for your organization and help you build connections and develop relationships with potential funders.